dancasey-ie/irish_energy_assets/README.md

 * As non-admin logged in user I should be able to create a new asset and have update and delete access to all of my owned assets.
 * As admin I should be able to backup up the current data to a json file stored in a local directory.
 * As admin I should be able to fallback to previous backup database.
-Certain elements such as deleting of assets from the database require additional expanding of sections so that a user is less likely to activate the function by accident.

 Features and Process
 -----------------